Chapter XVIII - GENERAL RULES

 (2) The Speaker may refuse to put an amendment which, in his opinion, is frivolous, inconsistent or meaningless or which has become infructuous.

-200. Correction of patent errors.– Where a Bill is passed by the Assembly, the Speaker shall have power to correct patent errors and make such other changes in the Bill as are incidental or consequential upon the amendments accepted by the Assembly.
+[6][200.
+Correction of patent errors.– Where a Bill, Resolution or amendment in these Rules is passed by the Assembly, the Speaker shall have power to correct patent errors and make such other changes in the Bill, the Resolution or the amendment in these Rules, as are incidental or consequential thereupon.]

 D – Debate